silverstripe/silverstripe-ckan-registry/docs/en/cms.md

 in the CMS:

 * `CKANRegistryPage`: a page type for the CMS
-* `Resource`: a representation of a CKAN dataset
+* `Resource`: a representation of a CKAN dataset resource
-* `ResourceField`: a representation of a column from the CKAN dataset
+* `ResourceField`: a representation of a column from the CKAN dataset resource
 * `ResourceFilter`: a configurable filter for frontend users

 ### CKAN Registry Page

-The page type that ships with this module is separated from regular page types to ensure that CMS users can get started with this module immediately after instllation, and so that it doesn't interfere with default pages in the CMS.
+The page type that ships with this module is separated from regular page types to ensure that CMS users can get started with this module immediately after installation, and so that it doesn't interfere with default pages in the CMS.
 Its code is largely for GridField formatting and inserting custom FormField components to manage the data set attached to the page (see `Resource` model).